kihuni/OOP-object-oriented-programing-/README.md

 # OOP(object oriented programing)

-- OOP has some fundamentals concept that you need to analyse on a given problem description.- in order to successfull model a problem domain you to know this fundamentals that is `class`,`object`,and `state`
+- OOP has some fundamentals concept that you need to analyse on a given problem description.-in order to successfull model a problem domain you need to know this fundamentals, that is `class`,`object`,and `state`

 - Here is how you could model a rock,paper,scissors game using OOP given a problem description